OBD-II PIDs: Service 01 PID - Monitor status since DTCs cleared

-A request for this PID returns 4 bytes of data, labeled A B C and D.
+A request for this PID returns 4 bytes of data, labeled A, B, C and D.

-The first byte(A) contains two pieces of information.
-Bit A7 (MSB of byte A, the first byte) indicates whether or not the MIL (check engine light) is illuminated.
+The first byte (A) contains two pieces of information.
+Bit A7 (MSB of byte A) indicates whether or not the MIL (malfunction indicator light, aka. check engine light) is illuminated.
 Bits A6 through A0 represent the number of diagnostic trouble codes currently flagged in the ECU.